stormyseas13/DLVoiceManager/README.md

 # DLVoiceManager
-Modifed and further improved version of the "DLsite GameManager0.3.3".
+Improved version of the "DLsite GameManager0.3.3", modified to work the best with voice works.
 A Windows application that helps you sort, rename and keep track of games, manga and voice works from Dlsite.

 I only spend time on this project to learn C#.
 So don't expect much.
 #### These are the things that I've improved so far: